maf946/IST-220-Labs/Lab4/Lab4Instructions.md

     * The end of chapter 3.5.6
 * Now that you’re trained in the art and science of nmap, it’s safe for you to install it.
 Go ahead and install it:
 	* If you're on the Mac, [download nmap](https://nmap.org/download.html#macosx), run the installer by right-clicking it and selecting "Open", and then use nmap from the terminal.
+	* If you're on Windows, either:
+		* (easier) run `choco install nmap` in a Command Prompt or PowerShell window with administrator privileges
-	* If you're on Windows, [download nmap](https://nmap.org/download.html#windows), run the installer, and install both nmap and Npcap.
+   		* [download nmap](https://nmap.org/download.html#windows), run the installer, and install both nmap and Npcap.
 You can uncheck the box asking if you want to create a shortcut on your desktop.

 ### When you’re acting as the server…